 Now, many years on, here I was, with my husband, joining the tourists and staring at the basilica as if it was my first time.
-The Vatican City has been wrapped in a mysterious atmosphere since its creation and today, after Dan Brown’s bestsellers The Da Vinci Code and Angels & Demons, admiring the cathedral symbol of the Catholic papacy inevitably makes you travel with your mind back in time.
+Vatican City has been wrapped in a mysterious atmosphere since its creation and today, after Dan Brown’s bestsellers [easyazon_link identifier=”0307474275″ locale=”US” tag=”chasingtravel-20″]The Da Vinci Code[/easyazon_link] and [easyazon_link identifier=”074349346X” locale=”US” tag=”chasingtravel-20″]Angels & Demons[/easyazon_link], admiring the cathedral symbol of the Catholic papacy inevitably makes you travel with your mind back in time.
 The basilica lies at the heart of the tiny Vatican City and is surrounded by the wonderful Vatican Gardens visible from the top of the Sistine Chapel, the square and the Vatican Walls and Museums, certainly some of the best places to visit in Rome.

 The first thing you notice when you walk through the massive bronze doors of St. Peter’s Basilica is the myriad of tourists whispering in every sort of language and permeated by the characteristic smell of incense.
 Despite the countless pieces of art that populate the cathedral, the main attraction is Michelangelo’s La Pietà, representing the Holy Mary holding her dead son in her arms, the symbol of the universal pain that crosses countries, cultures, and civilizations.

 Leaving the cathedral and crossing the square framed by the massive columns, we carried on walking in Rome heading to Corso Vittorio Emanuele, first through the wide Via della Conciliazione, leaving Castel Sant’Angelo on our left-hand side and crossing the Tiber.
 We chose first to turn right and ended up in Piazza Campo de’ Fiori where stands tall and imposing the statue of the philosopher Giordano Bruno, in the exact place where he was burnt at stake by the Catholic Inquisition in 1600 after being found guilty of heresy.

 Today, Campo de’ Fiori is far from being the usual tourist place and the locals simply love it, making it one of the alternative hubs of the city, with pubs and trattorie surrounding the piazza open until late night.
-Every morning a colorful open-air market selling all sorts of homemade local delicacies gives the casual tourists an idea of the loud and easygoing personality of Rome’s inhabitants.
-Either here or in other neighborhoods, make sure you visit a local market, one of the best things to do in Rome.
+Every morning a colourful open-air market selling all sorts of homemade local delicacies gives the casual tourists an idea of the loud and easygoing personality of Rome’s inhabitants.
+Either here or in other neighbourhoods, make sure you visit a local market, one of the best things to do in Rome.

 The smell of regional cheeses, bread, and roasted meat captured me in Campo de’ Fiori and didn’t leave me until we reached, on the other side of the main street, Piazza Navona, the meeting point for dancers, musicians, mime artists, and painters.
-From Roman Holiday to The Talented Mr. Ripley, the wide sunshades of the bars around the Piazza have been taken as a benchmark for romance and style by filmmakers and writers of all times.
+From Roman Holiday to The Talented Mr Ripley, the wide sunshades of the bars around the Piazza have been taken as a benchmark for romance and style by filmmakers and writers of all times.

-If you are traveling to Rome for the first time, do stop in Piazza Navona, the symbol of elegance still today where once a year the biggest names in the Italian fashion industry gather to introduce their new collections.
+If you are travelling to Rome for the first time, do stop in Piazza Navona, the symbol of elegance still today where once a year the biggest names in the Italian fashion industry gather to introduce their new collections.
 Not only are the works of art in the piazza aesthetically beautiful, but they also enshrine their artists’ personality and temperament.
 According to the legend, Gian Lorenzo Bernini built the Four Rivers Fountain in the middle of the square with the statue representing the Rio della Plata protecting its face as if worried about the imminent collapse of the church just opposite, masterpiece of his competitor Francesco Borromini, and the Nile covering its eyes to spare itself from that unpleasant vision, all in a fierce baroque-style smear campaign.

 I don’t think I’ve ever met people as proud and conscious of their past as the Romans are.
-From the small trattorie to the souvenir shops, walking in Rome you would imagine anytime to bump into some white togas burst into the bustling modern life to choose their favorite wine for a couple of bronze sestertii.
+From the small trattorie to the souvenir shops, walking in Rome you would imagine anytime to bump into some white togas burst into the bustling modern life to choose their favourite wine for a couple of bronze sestertii.